 The question is, why is it so hard for us to take back control of our lives when we struggle with these kinds of toxic habits?
 And most importantly, how do we break a bad habit for good?

-In this new Real Talk Friday episode, Ted Ryce explains the link between stress and unhealthy habits, how habits are formed, and proven strategies to break bad habits for good.
+In this new Ted Talk episode, Ted Ryce explains the link between stress and unhealthy habits, how habits are formed, and proven strategies to break bad habits for good.
 Listen now to learn how to eliminate those bad habits—whatever they may be—and interrupt the cycle.

 - The reasons why it is so hard to break bad habits